ozhek/questionBot/README.md

 # qaBot

 qaBot is a Telegram bot built using Go (Golang) that provides a question and answer service.
-The bot allows users to ask predefined questions and receive corresponding answers.
-It also supports subquestions, enabling a more interactive experience.
+It is designed for high-concurrency environments and uses PostgreSQL as a backend.
+Users can explore predefined questions and subquestions interactively.

 ## Features

 - List of predefined questions and answers.
-- Support for subquestions.
+- Support for hierarchical subquestions.
 - Easy configuration using YAML files.
-- SQLite database for storing questions and answers.
+- PostgreSQL database for storing questions and answers.
+- Support for multiple concurrent users.

 ## Project Structure